Louis Tomlinson Facing Six Months Jail: LAPD Report Reveals Possible Conviction

 — Toni Muskett (@ToniMuskett) March 6, 2017

-Apparently, American Airlines representative Dominique Robinson already told Larsen to stop following Louis Tomlinson and his girlfriend before the brawl happened but Larsen refused to listen and continued to snap photos of the couple.
+Apparently, American Airlines representative Dominique Robinson already told Larsen to stop following Louis Tomlinson and his girlfriend before the brawl happened, but Larsen refused to listen and continued to snap photos of the couple.

 REVEALED: Louis Tomlinson’s shocking admission to police after airport brawl https://t.co/eoEwVhyvxU pic.twitter.com/mcMSj5zmPh